- Running toilet creating continuous micro-flow triggering leak detection

 Step-by-Step Solution

-Adjust sensitivity and update firmware
+Adjust sensitivity and auto-shutoff settings

 Quick Solutions